 • If you are following a dairy-free diet but love this recipe, you can absolutely make this dairy free!
 You can either omit the heavy cream and shredded parmesan cheese altogether, or switch them out for a dairy-free alternative.
 Oat creamer has the most mild flavor of plant-based milks, and has a similar texture to heavy cream.
 There are also plenty of dairy free substitutes for parmesan you can use!

 • To easily make this recipe healthier, you can add in more veggies!
-We find that broccoli and artichokes compliment the acidity of this lemony pasta recipe.
+We find that broccoli and artichokes complement the acidity of this lemony pasta recipe.
 Eggplant and zucchini are two other vegetables that pair well with lemon garlic pasta, and would taste incredible in this!

 • If you are not a fan of spinach you can switch up the greens.
 Swiss chard or arugula are delicious alternatives to spinach that will taste great alongside the rest of the ingredients in this dish.
 You can also remove the spinach and not replace it with another leafy green if you prefer.